The Aha! Moment: How to Find It, Examples, UX Tips

 Track common SaaS customer success metrics such as conversion rate, customer lifetime value (CLV), renewal rate, and more, as they will reveal more insights into the user journey into your product.

-You can record this data by creating a spreadsheet or using a visualization tool like Tableau.
-Product teams should invest in a behavior analytics platform such as Whatfix Analytics or Mixpanel – as seen below:
+You can record event data by creating a spreadsheet or using a visualization tool like Tableau.
+Product teams should invest in a behavior analytics platform such as Whatfix Analytics or Mixpanel to capture and analyze custom events and user behavior – as seen below:

 2. Gather User Feeback on Their Experience With Your Product

 Step 1.
-Gathering feedback from retained customers and users
+Gather feedback from retained customers and users

 To better understand what your retained users value most about your product, send them an email or survey with some of the following questions: